nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 ```
 LogLevel INFO
 ```
-* Restart the openssh server after editing the ssd_config file for changes to take effect
+* Restart the openssh server in `services.msc` application after editing the ssd_config file for applying changes

 ## Viewing logs in Event Viewer
 * When the logging facility is set to `AUTH`, the logs can be seen the `Event Viewer` application in windows